jwdeveloper/Temel/readme.md

 <br>

 Temel is hybrid between React like components and Jinja templates.
-You can define elements and different html files, then use them as Html tags adequate to file name it is from.
+You can define elements as a html files.
+Next you can use them as Html tags adequate to file name it is from.
 [Example](#define-templates)